-Truth & Reconciliation: Wrestling with the Truth of Colonization
+Truth & Transformation: Wrestling with the Truth of Colonization

-The history of colonization is a wound that strikes at the very heart of this land.
-This leaves us with the question of how can we heal this wound.
+The history of colonization is a wound that strikes at the very heart of this land and those who call it home.
+This leaves us with the question of how can we help heal this wound.
 We are approaching this by:

-- Taking action to address the ongoing legacy of colonialism
+• Taking action to address the ongoing legacy of colonialization

 It is time that we face the truth of our colonial past and how it has impacted all of us.
 We must not just face our past, we also need to build new, life-giving relationships between Indigenous and non-Indigenous people so that together we can shape a relationship in which all can thrive.